-Kristin Davis' 'Sex & The City' Fantasy Reimagines It As A Broadway Musical
+Kristin Davis' Vision For A 'Sex & The City' Reboot Totally Reimagines The Show

 Carrie Bradshaw, columnist and… singer?
 Kristin Davis’ Sex and the City fantasy reimagines it as a Broadway musical.
 The Sex and the City alum appeared in a new episode of PEOPLE Now on Nov.
 11 and dished on her fantasy spin-off idea for the beloved HBO series amid the era of revivals.
 Davis, who played Charlotte York for six seasons in the series and its two films, cited Mean Girls’ recent Broadway stint and said a live theater experience would be a new way to connect with fans.
 While she revealed that she can’t sing very well, Davis offered an alternative for Charlotte nonetheless.

 “Everyone else can sing.
 I can’t sing that well,” Davis said.
 “When we had to sing that ‘I Am A Woman’ song, Sarah [Jessica Parker] came in and held my hand in a sound booth because I was so scared...
 So, everyone else can sing.
 I could possibly just do like that comic type of talking singing.
 People do that.
 I could do that."

 When pressed on which former castmate is the best singer, Davis said Parker and cited her Broadway past in Annie, How to Succeed in Business Without Trying, and an upcoming role in Plaza Suite alongside husband Matthew Broderick.
 In her interview, Davis also reiterated that her ideas were all just a personal fantasy.
 “It’s not real, unfortunately,” she said.